 My most ambitious Construct 2 plugin so far is available now.

-“Inventory Aid” was designed to help in the creation of game menus, like usually seen in RPGs and other genres.
+“Inventory Aid” was designed to help in the creation of grid-based game inventories, like usually seen in RPGs and other genres.

 It keeps the event sheet clean and will potentially run faster too.
 Also for less experienced users it can remove a hurdle and speed up the development process significantly.